 Before we get into how to use the new Google Sites, it's worth first identifying why you might want to create a Site to begin with.
 Sites really shines when you're trying to bring a collection of different kinds of content together in one place in order to share it with your organization or the world.

 These two key phrases ("different kinds of content" and 'share with lots of people') should be the two triggers for you to consider Sites for your project.
 If your project doesn't involve mixed content, you should reconsider if Google Sites is really the right tool for the job.
 If you want to share a text document or a map, you don't need to create a whole site; you can just share your work directly with Google Docs or Google MyMaps.

 So what is Sites actually good for, then?
 Student or staff portfolios are one good example.
 Sites allows a student to compile artwork, writing, video, and slideshows together in a publicly viewable collection.
 The Employee Evaluation system is another good example of what Sites does best: aggregating written content with links, docs, slideshows, and even a video or two, then making this organized collection available to everyone in the organization.

 One last caveat about Sites before we get started: don't use Sites to duplicate or replace functionality that the official TSS website already provides.
 If you want to make changes to your department's official web presence (say, the Wildlife Expeditions site), you need to work with the Marketing team.
 Don't create your own competing website using Google Sites; this will only confuse participants and make it more difficult for potential guests to find information about your program.

-Creating a Website with the New Google Sites
+Creating a Website with Google Sites

 You can access Google Sites by typing sites.google.com into your browser's address bar or by clicking on the 9-square grid in the corner of any Google service, then select "Sites" from the drop-down.
 You can also go to sites.google.com.